microsoft/rushstack/core-build/gulp-core-build/README.md

 ## addSuppression(suppression: string | RegExp)

-Suppresses a warning or an error so it is no longer reported, nor will it cause a build to fail.
+Suppresses a warning or an error message.
+It will no longer be displayed in the build logs, nor will the warning or error cause the build to fail.

 ```typescript
 // Suppresses this exact warning